 Lent 4 | SHOES

-Moses stood watch over this father-in-law’s sheep.
-I wonder if, on the day or night the bush caught fire, Moses expected to encounter the Most High God in the middle of a field of sheep?
+As Moses stood watch over this father-in-law’s flock — on that day the bush would catch fire — I wonder if Moses expected to encounter the Most High God, there in the field of sheep?
 Perhaps, like many of us, Moses relegated the holy to those places designated for worship, set aside for ritual, marked as special and mostly off limits to ordinary people.

-Our role is to respond by taking off our shoes, to recognize the holy when we experience it, to turn aside our gaze in humility, follow instructions and listen.
+It is for us only to respond: to take off our shoes, to recognize the holy when we experience it, to turn aside our gaze in humility, to follow instructions and listen.

 Questions for Reflection

 Have you ever experienced holy ground in an unexpected place?
-What about it made it such?
+What about it made it sacred?
+How did you feel?
 How did you respond?

-Why did God instruct Moses to take off his shoes?
+Why do you think God instructed Moses to take off his shoes?
 What did his shoes symbolize?

 Have you ever metaphorically or literally taken off your shoes as a sign of respect or humility?